jovsa/jovsa.github.io/_posts/2021-02-14-notes-storyworthy.md

   2. Babies and Blenders:
     * Two things that should not be together

 #### Chapter 17 Finding the frayed ending of your story

+* Storytellers seek to constantly make meaning from their lives.
+We contextualize events, find satisfying endings to periods of our lives, abd struggle to explain how our lives make sense and fit into a larger story.

 #### `Story Break`: Connecting with my mean old elementary school principle

 ### Part III: Telling Your Story

 #### Chapter 18: The present tense is king

+* By using the present tense, you bring the audience closer to the what is happening in the story.
+* Use the past tense as a setup but the present tense helps add the most attention.

 #### `Story Break`: A storyteller and a magician

 #### Chapter 19: The two ways of telling a hero story

+* Sometimes, when you want to tell a success story:
+  * Marginalize yourself
+  * Marginalize your accomplishments
+* Human beings love underdog stories.
+* Human beings prefer stores of small steps over long time.
+Most accomplishments, both great and small are not composed of singular moments, but rather many small moments.

+#### Chapter 20: Storytelling is Time Travel

+* The goal of a storyteller is to make the audience forget that the present moment exists but transport them into the time of the story.
+* Whenever you pop that bubble, the audience will realize you are just telling them a story.
+* Techniques to avoid popping the bubble:
+  * Don't ask rhetorical questions
+  * Don't address the audience or acknowledge their existance
+  * No props
+  * Avoid refering to objects that are time specific and that don't exist today.
+  * Don't mention the word *story* in your story.
+  * Downplay your physical attire/look as much as possible.

 #### `Story Break`: *Fine* is apparently not a good way to describe my sex life

 #### Chapter 21: Words to say, words to avoid
+* Avoid:
+  * Profanity
+  * Vulgarity
+  * Other people's real name
+  * Celebrity and pop culture references
+  * Accents

 #### Chapter 22: Time to perform
+* Memorize the following parts:
+  1. The first few sentences.
+Always start strong.
+  2. The last few sentences.
+Always end strong.
+  3. The scenes of you story.
+    * Most stories should have at most 7 scences.
+7 is from the number of amount of info short term memory can hold.

 #### `Story Break`: The solitude of a storyteller